ArduPilot/ardupilot_wiki/common/source/docs/common-can-pmu.rst

     :target: ../_images/can-pmu/can-pmu-connection-en.png

-* Connect the flight controller's UAVCAN port the module's CAN interface.
+* Connect the autopilot's UAVCAN port the module's CAN interface.
-* Using a CUAV V5 series power cable, connect the module's Power interface to one of the V5 Flight Controller's power interfaces.
+* Using a CUAV V5 series power cable, connect the module's Power interface to one of the V5 Autopilot's power interfaces.

 Enable CAN PMU
 ==============